robenkleene/audio-references/ableton-live/ableton-live-automation.md

 ## Clips

+- Clip automation can be cut and pasted by dragging out a selection over the enveloped and `right-click > Copy Envelope` (or just `⌘C`) and then `⌘V` to paste on another clip.

 ### Troubleshooting

 - By default session automation is only turned on for armed tracks, which means MIDI clips will record automation by default, but Audio tracks will not.